Hardware Recommendations for ArcGIS Pro

 Basic visualization of project data in ArcGIS Pro doesn’t require a particularly powerful video card – anything with mid-range 3D performance and at least 4GB of onboard memory should do the trick.
 However, Esri has added support for general-purpose computing on select GPUs to enable features like deep learning and spatial analysis.

 If you want to take advantage of that functionality then you need a CUDA-capable graphics card from NVIDIA with a much higher amount of VRAM.
-The GeForce RTX 40 Series cards are a solid option here, and our ArcGIS Pro workstation can handle models like the GeForce RTX 4070 Ti 12GB and RTX 4080 16GB.
+The GeForce RTX 40 Series cards are a solid option here, and our ArcGIS Pro workstation can handle models like the GeForce RTX 4070 SUPER 12GB and RTX 4080 16GB.
 If you have a unique use case that needs even more graphics memory, NVIDIA’s professional RTX A-series cards go as high as 48GB!

 How much memory (RAM) does ArcGIS Pro need?